MedhatZ/StudentTrackingCoach/README.md

 Submit a pull request

 📄 License
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License.

 📬 Contact
-Project Lead: Medhat Zaki
+Project Lead: Medhat Ali
-📧 Email: [your-email@example.com]
 🔗 GitHub: @MedhatZ

-Built with 💪 for student success.
->>>>>>> ac0c2f4d38dbd0f4fcfa6762d54857acdf980c10